The Disgust Response

 But there was one comestible that I used to think was absolutely vile: honey mustard sauce.
 You know those little rectangular cup things that sometimes come with things like chicken nuggets?
 Painfully gross.
 I had a friend in high school who would take those little packets and spread honey mustard sauce all over his pepperoni pizza.
 He had a lot of problems in life, and honey mustard was but one of them.
 Rest in peace, Chad Weaver, you honey mustard loving freak.

 I hated, hated, hated honey mustard.
 People would always give that stock line of “oh, you just haven’t had good honey mustard sauce, that’s why you don’t like it!”
 And then they would make honey mustard sauce, and I’d taste it, and I’d be like “yeeeeaaahhh, I don’t like this either.
-Sorry”
+Sorry.”

 Then, I met an intelligent, lovely, and talented person, who I ended up marrying a few years later.
 She was a vegan and a complete whiz in the kitchen.
 After about a year of dating, she told me that she wanted to make one of her favorite dishes for me: honey mustard tofu.
 Her mother’s honey mustard sauce recipe, but made vegan (depending on your stance on whether honey is, itself, vegan).